Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Rainbow: Combining improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298) combines all of the above techniques and the distributional c-51 algorithm below into one algorithm that does super well.

+[Prioritized Distributed Experience Replay](https://openreview.net/forum?id=H1Dy---0Z&noteId=H1Dy---0Z) uses some of the improvements to Rainbow in a distributed manner.
+There are a ton of workers who collect rollouts (each with different e-greedy values), and then one learner on a GPU who does minibatches on a massive experience replay shared amongst all the workers.
+The learner samples in a prioritized way according to the absolute bellman error.
+It does really well.
+You could imagine this + distributional bellman just crushing it.

 __Distributional Bellman Equations__:

 The intuition behind distributional Q-Learning is that rather than outputting the expected value of Q (i.e. a single scalar), we should output a distribution of Q values (in practice this is a bucketed distribution, like output 51 probability buckets of Q values).
 This has the advantage of being able to estimate multi-modal or skewed distributions where we might want to act differently than just the expected Q-Value.